openbmc/openbmc/poky/documentation/dev-manual/start.rst

     develop locally using their primary development system.

 9.  *Document Policies and Change Flow:* The Yocto Project uses a hierarchical structure and a pull model.
-Scripts exist to create and send pull requests (i.e. ``create-pull-request`` and ``send-pull-request``).
+There are scripts to create and send pull requests (i.e. ``create-pull-request`` and ``send-pull-request``).
 This model is in line with other open source projects where maintainers are responsible for specific areas of the